qpdf/qpdf/README.md

 make install
 ```

 If you don't have Apache fop and the docbook stylesheets installed, you won't be able to build documentation.
-You can omit `--enable-doc-maintenance` and produce working qpdf software that passes its test suite, but make install will fail because the documentation files won't exist.
-Depending on your purposes, you can either work around this or grab the docs from a source distribution.
+You can omit `--enable-doc-maintenance` and produce working qpdf software that passes its test suite, but `make install` will not install documentation files.
+Depending on your purposes, this may be fine, or you can grab the docs from a source distribution.

 # Building from source distribution on UNIX/Linux